callumoriley/PythonLoopback/README.md

 Make sure the last folder in the path is referring to the folder created by git clone.

 ## Development
 This library was developed in Visual Studio 2019 with the v142 platform toolset.
 The Windows SDK is 10.0.19041.0, I have no idea if it works with any other SDKs.
-The compilation target is x86, even though I'm using an x64 computer.
-I have only tested it with Python 3.7.9 with the 32-bit runtime.
+I have tested using Python 3.10.5 and 3.10.4 (both 64-bit runtime), as well as 3.7.9 (32-bit runtime).
+It should be compatible with anything above Python 3.7.9, but I haven't tested that yet.

 ## Example program
 This program simply prints out the current amplitude: